w3c/wai-presentations2all/content/index.md

 {% include_cached excol.html type="start" id="slides" %}
 ## Preparing Slides and Projected Material <span class="forwhich">(speakers)</span>
 {% include_cached excol.html type="middle" %}

+### Limit the amount of text on each slide <span class="forwhich">(in-person, remote)</span> {#slide-text}

+It is difficult for many people to read text and listen to the speaker at the same time.
+Avoid putting lots of text or other content on slides.
+(If you want to provide additional information, you could put it in a handout or in slides with notes separate from the presentation.)
+Use [simple language](#simple-language).

 ### Make text and important visuals big enough to be read even from the back of the room <span class="forwhich">(in-person, remote)</span>

 This includes graphics on slides, videos, posters, and other non-electronic material.